DJP (album)

-DJP is the first full length studio album of Filipino teen actor and recording artist Daniel Padilla.
+DJP is the debut studio album of Filipino actor and singer Daniel Padilla.
 It was first released digitally on April 11, 2013 under Star Records.
 The physical album was launched on April 16, 2013 at the SM North’s The Block.

-DJP reached platinum status on April 16, 2013 with over 20,000 copies sold in less than 24 hours, and certified Double Platinum on September 26, 2013.
-Peaked at number one at Odyssey Music & Video's nationwide sales reports (overall).
-The album won three awards at three different awarding ceremony including 27th Awit Awards, PMPC Star Awards for Music and MOR Pinoy Music Awards for Best Selling Album of The year, Pop Album of the Year and Album of The Year respectively.
+DJP reached platinum status on April 16, 2013 with over 20,000 copies sold in less than 24 hours, and was certified double platinum on September 26, 2013.
+The album won three awards at three different award ceremonies; the 27th Awit Awards, PMPC Star Awards for Music and MOR Pinoy Music Awards for Best Selling Album of the Year, Pop Album of the Year and Album of the Year, respectively.

 Background

-The album followed his 2012 double platinum eponymous debut album Daniel Padilla and his first film in a lead role Must Be...
+The album followed his 2012 eponymous debut extended play Daniel Padilla and his first film in a lead role, Must Be...
 Love.

 Composition

 The album consists of ten tracks and a bonus track.
 It also includes an acoustic version of "Nasa Iyo Na Ang Lahat" written by Jungee Marcelo, which Padilla interpreted at the 2013 Himig Handog: P-Pop Love Songs contest and became a popular hit in the Philippines.
 It also won several awards including MOR Listener’s Choice, Tambayan 101.9 Listener’s Choice, Star Records CD Buyer’s Choice and the MYX Choice for Best Video.